dimroc/count/ios/README.md

 The Apple CoreML can be divided into two implementations:

 1. iOS Crowd Counting Application
-2. macOS App (Ported from Prediction.playground because it was too fickle)
+2. macOS App (Ported from Prediction.playground because playgrounds are too fickle)

 ## iOS Crowd Counting